Skip to main content

 Outline

-CategoryRepositoryfor hierarchical organization, ensuring writable clones are used for any programmatic updates. -
+• Taxonomy Control: Use CategoryRepository for hierarchical organization, ensuring writable clones are used for any programmatic updates

-MediaDataand the Blob API to separate metadata from physical storage in PaaS environments. - PaaS Efficiency: Prioritize bulk loading methods and proper security scoping to maintain high-performance architectural governance.
+• PaaS Efficiency: Prioritize bulk loading methods and proper security scoping to maintain high-performance architectural governance

 1. Content Repositories: IContentLoader vs. IContentRepository

 The core content engine is split into two primary interfaces to optimize the request pipeline.
-While both handle IContent objects, their intended technical roles differ.
+Both handle IContent objects, but their intended technical roles differ.

 Read-Only Performance: IContentLoader